rage/java-programming/data/osa-2/2-toistaminen.md

 <text-box variant='learningObjectives' name='Oppimistavoitteet'>

 <!-- - Tunnet käsitteen toistolause ja osaat luoda ohjelman, joka sisältää toistolauseen. -->
-- You are familiar with while-loops and know how to utilize them in your program.
+- You are familiar with loops and know how to utilize them in your program.

 <!-- - Osaat käyttää `break`-komentoa toistolauseen suorituksen lopettamiseen ja toistolausetta seuraavaan käskyyn siirtymiseen. -->
-- You know how to use the `break`-command in order to break out of the while-loop and onto the next statement.
+- You know how to use the `break`-command in order to break out of the loop and onto the next statement.

 <!-- - Osaat käyttää `continue`-komentoa toistolauseen alkuun palaamiseen. -->
-- You know how to use `continue`-command to go to the beginning of the while-loop.
+- You know how to use `continue`-command to go to the beginning of the loop.

 <!-- - Osaat luoda ohjelman, joka lukee käyttäjältä syötettä kunnes käyttäjä syöttää tietynlaisen syötteen -- esim luku 0 tai merkkijono "loppu", jonka jälkeen ohjelma kertoo ennen lopettamista syötetyistä syötteistä (esim. syötteiden lukumäärä, lukujen tapauksessa summa ja keskiarvo). -->
 - You are able to create a program that reads user inputs until a specific input is given, for example number 0 or a string "end", after which the program prints something about the given inputs (if the inputs were numbers, then the sum and the average of the numbers)